mikkometso/neofeed/README.md

 - Write tests to at least ensure sorting logic of the data and that utils functions work accordingly

+- Improve displaying errors by making sure all error messages come through and by adding some sort of close toggle to ErrorModal

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).